Introduction

 Django

 Django and Flask are the two most popular Python web frameworks designed for building web applications.
 While they are both free and open-source, Django is older and more mature and it has a larger community supporting it.
 It's also more opinionated than Flask, so it requires fewer decisions to be made by you or your team.
-You can probably move faster that way as long as you don't have any strong disagreements with one of the choices that Django makes for you or you have unique application requirements that limit the number of features you can take advantage of.
+You can probably move faster that way as long as you don't have any strong disagreements with one or more of the choices that Django makes for you or you have unique application requirements that limit the number of features you can take advantage of.

 For more, review Django vs. Flask: Which Framework to Choose.